 'Any warm, airy location is a good place to do this; you can even sling them over a fence as long as they aren’t rained upon,' says Amy.

-As the onion bulbs dry, the foliage goes papery and the roots will shrivel - which means they will be less likely to rot.
-Only store perfect, undamaged bulbs.
+As the onion bulbs dry, the foliage goes papery and the roots will shrivel – which means they will be less likely to rot.
+Only store onions with perfect, undamaged bulbs.